United States Capitol with blue sky background

 2. What are some of the important documents from American history?

-4. Ask students to read the article independently or as a class and underline the names of important documents.
+3. Read the article “Important Documents” as a class and underline the names of important documents.

 1. What documents were listed in the article?